yoann256/ez-extractor/README.md

 # EZ Extractor
-An archive extractor made in python.
+An archive extractor made in Python.